Energy storage - the key to a successful clean energy transition

 - Hydrogen; Ammonia; chemical energy & storage in gas, liquid, and synthetic forms to store and distribute energy

-** hydrogen fuel cells are discussed further in the Clean Hydrogen in European Cities (CHIC); H2BusEurope article
+* Hydrogen fuel cells are discussed further in the Clean Hydrogen in European Cities (CHIC); H2BusEurope and Clean Hydrogen articles

-Also, an area of existing hydroelectric generation can efficiently be developed for PHS.
+An area of existing hydroelectric generation can often efficiently be developed for PHS.
 An existing hydroelectric generating facility can be readily improved upon to create a PHS facility - as long as the needed topography is present, and the reservoir system(s) already exist (such as in an existing hydroelectric dam with a lower reservoir/ area that can be suitably developed).

 The lower reservoir in a PHS system acts as the energy storage component.
 When energy is needed, the water from the lower reservoir is pumped up to the top reservoir, run through the turbines in the hydroelectric dam, and then the water flows back down to the lower reservoir where it is once again energy storage.